Pattern Day Trader Workaround – 10 Actionable Tips and Tricks

 However, if you are well prepared, then day trading is much more efficient than starting without a plan.

-If you are short in capital, a funded trader program might be the best way to go.
+If you are short in capital, a funded trader program with a free trading course might be the best way to go.

 If only a small amount keeps you away from the $25,000 minimum, then two separate brokerage accounts could be an interesting alternative since you could make 6 day trades per week with two brokerage accounts.